 NeSI - the New Zealand eScience Infrastructure

-NIWA's supercomputer, FitzRoy, is now part of the New Zealand eScience Infrastructure (NeSI) initiative.
+NIWA's supercomputer, is part of the New Zealand eScience Infrastructure (NeSI) initiative.

 High Performance Computing (HPC) and related eScience infrastructure are indispensable components of modern science, and are having a major impact on almost every branch of research throughout the world.